newhouseb/nginxwebauthn/readme.md

 ## Limitations

-- At the moment, we only store one set of credentials.
-It'd be nice to store multiple credentials, especially across different domains.
+- ~~At the moment, we only store one set of credentials.
+It'd be nice to store multiple credentials, especially across different domains.~~ Now supports multiple credentials :partying_face:!
 - This uses the built-in python3 server, which isn't designed for high-volume.
 You'd want to port this to a uwsgi setup if you wanted to productionize it.

 ## FAQ